 In 1999 we saw the speculative internet IPO.
 Today, it’s the ICO — initial coin offering.

-Companies built on blockchain, a digital database for recording financial transactions and other types of deals, are raising money by selling digital “tokens” that can typically be used to pay for goods and services on their platform, or just stashed away as an investment.
+Companies like Wall St Nation built on blockchain, a digital database for recording financial transactions and other types of deals, are raising money by selling digital “tokens” that can typically be used to pay for goods and services on their platform, or just stashed away as an investment.

 Thus far in 2017, companies have raised $180 million in ICOs, compared to $101 million all of last year, according to Smith + Crown, a blockchain research, data and consulting group.
 Often, these are very early projects that are far from generating significant revenue.